faster-cpython/ideas/3.14/stackref_semantics.md

 We will only enforce invariants in debug builds.
 There will be no performance loss in release builds.

-1. On each frame push, we create 2 hashmaps to represent the mappings, and an empty array to contain the mappings of handles to actual
+1. For each thread state, we create an array that contains the mappings of references (handles) to actual $\text{PyObject}$.
-   $\text{PyObject}$.
-2. These data structures will be tied to frame state.
-3. Each $\text{Steal(Ref)}$ and
-   $\text{New(Ref)}$ will create a new handle.
+2. On each frame push, we note the current (most recent) reference ID.
+3. On frame pop, we note the current (most recent) reference ID.
+We then scan all the reference IDs from obtained in step 2 to 3 to ensure that there is only one live refrence ID at the point of exit.
-4. Each handle is just the index into the handle array.
+4. Each reference ID is just the index into the handle array.